spotlightpa/poor-richard/content/news/2024-01-16-SPLPRIM24DATE.md

 Pennsylvania has a closed primary system, meaning only registered Democrats and Republicans can vote for candidates during partisan spring elections.

-<h2 id="spl-heading-4">All registered voters can vote on local and statewide ballot initiatives during a primary election, as well as special elections that coincide with the primary date.</h2>
+All registered voters can vote on local and statewide ballot initiatives during a primary election, as well as special elections that coincide with the primary date.

-<h2 id="spl-heading-5">Will Pennsylvania move its 2024 primary date?</h2>
+<h2 id="spl-heading-4">Will Pennsylvania move its 2024 primary date?</h2>

 As of Jan.
 16, it appears that the state will not move its 2024 presidential primary election date.

 The Democratic-controlled state House and Republican-controlled state Senate have been unable to agree on a different date, and election officials have warned that any such change should be made at least a year in advance.

-<h2 id="spl-heading-6">Why do some want to move the date of the primary?</h2>
+<h2 id="spl-heading-5">Why do some want to move the date of the primary?</h2>

 The current date conflicts with Passover, a holiday during which some Jews <a href="https://jmoreliving.com/2021/03/24/passover-rules-a-cheat-sheet-of-holiday-practices/">avoid</a> driving, writing, and other activities, as they do on the <a href="https://www.chabad.org/library/article_cdo/aid/95907/jewish/The-Shabbat-Laws.htm">Sabbath</a>.

-<h2 id="spl-heading-7">Is there a political benefit to moving Pennsylvania’s primary?</h2>
+<h2 id="spl-heading-6">Is there a political benefit to moving Pennsylvania’s primary?</h2>

 Some lawmakers argue that moving Pennsylvania’s primary to an earlier date would give the state more influence in the presidential election.